Diffusion Models as Stochastic Quantization in Lattice Field Theory: Stochastic Quantization

 In most cases, the Fokker-Planck equation cannot be solved analytically.
 Instead, one solves the stochastic process numerically by discretizing the Langevin equation Eq.~\eqref{eq:sq}.
 Using It\^o calculus, the simplest discretized Langevin equation, using time step $\Delta\tau$, is

 with $\langle \eta(x,\tau_n)\eta(x',\tau_{n'}) \rangle = 2\alpha\delta(x-x')\delta_{nn'}$.

-A typical calculation includes, firstly, an initial condition to prepare field configurations $\{\phi(x, \tau=0)\}$; secondly, the thermalization procedure, i.e, evolve the system to reach equilibrium by iterating through a sufficient number of time steps, $T$, with an appropriate time step, $\Delta \tau$; thirdly, after thermalization, record the values of the physical observable $\mathcal{O}[\phi]$ for each configuration in an ensemble.
+A typical calculation includes, firstly, an initial condition to prepare field configurations $\{\phi(x, \tau=0)\}$; secondly, the thermalization procedure, i.e, evolve the system to reach equilibrium by iterating through a sufficient number of time steps with an appropriate time step, $\Delta \tau$; thirdly, after thermalization, record the values of the physical observable $\mathcal{O}[\phi]$ for each configuration in an ensemble, e.g.\ after a time $T$.
 This is repeated for numerous configurations to improve the statistical accuracy of the ensemble average.
 Fig.~\ref{fig:simu} demonstrates one such typical Langevin process for a one-dimensional case.
+The target distribution is encoded via the drift, c.f.\ Eq.~(\ref{eq:K}).

-This procedure provides an estimate of the quantum expectation value for the observable $\mathcal{O}[\phi]$.
-Since the simple discretization above results in finite-stepsize errors linear in $\Delta\tau$, one has to repeat the analysis to extrapolate to vanishing stepsize.
-The Langevin simulation provides an alternative to Monte Carlo approaches and has been used in simulations of lattice QCD \cite{Batrouni:1985jn}.
-A feature is that no accept/reject step is used.
+{This procedure provides an estimate of the quantum expectation value for the observables $\mathcal{O}[\phi]$.
+Since the simple discretization scheme above results in finite-stepsize errors linear in $\Delta\tau$, one has to repeat the analysis to extrapolate to vanishing stepsize.
+The Langevin simulation provides an alternative to Monte Carlo approaches and has been used in simulations of lattice QCD~\cite{Batrouni:1985jn}.
+A characteristic is that no accept/reject step is used, which makes the algorithm not exact (as demonstrated by e.g.,\ the finite-stepsize corrections).
+This can be remedied by introducing such an accept/reject step, which results in more sophisticated algorithms that outperform the basic Langevin algorithm and are hence favoured (such as Hybrid Monte Carlo).
+The absence of an accept/reject step is turned into a feature for theories with a complex-valued Boltzmann weight, for which importance sampling is not possible.
+The application of SQ to these theories is commonly referred to as complex Langevin dynamics~\cite{Parisi:1983mgm}, which is still an active area of research~\cite{Berges:2006xc,Aarts:2008rr,Aarts:2008wh,Seiler:2012wz,Sexty:2013ica,Aarts:2015tyj,Attanasio:2020spv,Berger:2019odf,Nagata:2021ugx,Aarts:2009uq,Aarts:2011ax,Nagata:2016vkn,Aarts:2017vrv,Scherzer:2018hid,WesthHansen:2022iqd,Alvestad:2021hsi,Alvestad:2022abf,Lampl:2023xpb}, but not further explored here.}